VinayakFia/Obsidian/COMP4920/Assignment 2 - Vinayak Fialok - z5416144.md

 ## Possible Thesis

-1. Why are we worried about accountability, fairness and transparency
-	1. Intentions/ decisions are based upon beliefs/desires
-	2. Accountability, fairness and transparency are properties upon a decision
-	3. A decision is accountable if it is explicable
-	4. Decisions may be explained through an agen't beliefs and desires
-	5. A decision is fair if its explination is nomatively salient
-	6. Normative salience is a property on an explanation or reason that identifies that a decision aligns with ethical standards
-	7. a decision is transparent if its explanation is reportable and accessible.
-	8. Humans are partial to causal explanation
-	9. Human decision making is accepted by its accountability, fairness and transparency
-2. ADM
-	1. What is ADM
-	2. What makes a decision fair, accountable and transparent
-	3. ADM through causal does not work
-		1. COMPAS recidivism
-		2. LLM detection
-		3. Specifically discus the shortcomings

 > [!danger] TODO: MAKE CLEAR SENTENCES THAT ARE IN BOLD FOR EACH PARA

+1. What is accountability, fairness and transparency
+2.

 ## 2.1.
 Accountability, Fairness, and Transparency
 Accountability, fairness and transparency are properties of a decision.
 Firstly, let's define what these properties mean.

 Borrowing from Grayson, we identify that accountability requires reasons.
 That is, an accountable decision is one that is reasonable.
 Reasonableness is a function of normatively rational salience (Grayson 2024 p5).
 For a reason to be normatively salient, a reason must be considered grounded in norms or morally "right" or "fair" within a given context.
 So we derive our property of fairness as possessing reasons that are considered morally salient.
 A decisions reasonableness also requires reportability, that is the reasons for a decision must also be understandable and accessible to its stakeholders.
 So we have our last derived property of transparency which refers to the reportability of our decision.
 Lets finally define that a decision that collectively achieves fairness, accountability and transparency is acceptable.

-The question of *How might fairness, accountability, and transparency be achieved collectively by an automated decision* may then be phrased as "How might an automated decision provide reasons that are ethical in a transparent manner".
+The question of *How might fairness, accountability, and transparency be achieved collectively by an automated decision* may then be phrased as "**How might an automated decision provide reasons that are ethical in a transparent manner?**".
 To understand the notion of reasoning, lets explore how Grayson argues human decisions are reasonable and transparent.

 ### 2.2.
 Human Decision Making
 // TODO: intro para